bbengfort/bbengfort.github.io/_posts/2017-03-23-grumpy-transpiling-fib-benchmark.md

 categories: observations
 ---

-On Wednesday evening I attended a [Django District meetup](https://www.meetup.com/django-district/events/238128100/) on [Grumpy](https://github.com/google/grumpy), a [transpiler](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) from Python to Go.
+On Tuesday evening I attended a [Django District meetup](https://www.meetup.com/django-district/events/238128100/) on [Grumpy](https://github.com/google/grumpy), a [transpiler](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) from Python to Go.
 Because it was a Python meetup, the talk naturally focused on introducing Go to a Python audience, and because it was a Django meetup, we also focused on web services.
 The premise for Grumpy, as discussed in the announcing [Google blog post](https://opensource.googleblog.com/2017/01/grumpy-go-running-python.html), is also a web focused one &mdash; to take YouTube's API that's primarily written in Python and transpile it to Go to improve the overall performance and stability of YouTube's front-end services.

 While still in experimental mode, they show [a benchmarking graph](https://lh6.googleusercontent.com/AJtJgMwyxN3KWnDrHW5JhersJGuf1SsR_lhhQoUY5gSMBjhV-BJo-vWh4JztqD7qq9pcr0JYT-niwehvDqvCmM8ZhCUAkgZFpviWnNKah5xGJCNGuMAGBdhYYhT3ZbN-HDfw_Fs3) in the blog post that shows as the number of threads increases, the number of Grumpy transpiled operations per second also increases linearly, whereas the  CPython ops/sec actually decreases to a floor.
 This is fascinating stuff and actually kind of makes sense; potentially the opportunities for concurrency in Go defeat the GIL in Python and can give Python code deployable scalability.